boeckmann/sys6502/README.md

 	JMP	$FFFC	; terminates the program

+Alternatively the program may be terminated by a RTS instruction, because at program start the stack contains the termination address $FFFC as its only element.

 The simulator currently can load and execute plain binary files as programs.

 ## Using the simulator